jonesmelton/web-enigma/README.md

-A material frontend for the enigma machine simulator
+A ClojureScript/Reagent frontend for the enigma machine simulator